A Brilliant Career in the Government Economic Service. Join us as an Assistant Economist.

 The GES offers plenty of courses and high-quality training to help you do so where some of the competences you could develop include:

-Strong quantitative skills: you’ll become an expert in manipulating and presenting data
+strong quantitative skills: you’ll become an expert in manipulating and presenting data

-Writing and presentation techniques: communicating economics clearly and succinctly to senior officials and ministers
+writing and presentation techniques: communicating economics clearly and succinctly to senior officials and ministers

-Applied economics skills: using economic insights and techniques to inform policy on anything from the environment to transport.
+applied economics skills: using economic insights and techniques to inform policy on anything from the environment to transport.

-Please see the attached guidance note for more information.
+Please see thefor more information.